All Episodes

 All things are connected.

-So they're killing over a million chickens because of the fear of this bird flu Spreading to people.
+So when they're killing over a million chickens because of the fear of this bird flu spreading to people, mad cow disease, they just announced that they're killing a whole other herd in France.

 I mean, is it any wonder that people are falling prey to these illnesses?

-and the wonder drugs can no longer stop the wonder bugs
+And the wonder drugs can no longer stop the wonder bugs?

-where is it all I mean, is there going to be, in your opinion, a complete breakdown?
+I mean, is there going to be, in your opinion, a complete breakdown?

 And I'll tell you, I've talked to some doctors, and some of what they told me was really frightening.